elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-8-2-administer-vsphere-using-the-vsphere-management-assistant.md

 	>
 	>
 >
->         So let&#8217;s list the VMs currently registered on our 5.0 host and check the state of each VM:
+>         So let's list the VMs currently registered on our 5.0 host and check the state of each VM:
 >
 	>
 	>         vi-admin@localhost:~[192.168.2.110]> vmware-cmd -h 192.168.0.103 -l